ShuyiHuo/Udacity_Project2/Problem1_Square_Root_explanation.md

 In this problem, I used the bisection method to find the square root.
 Given a positive integer, find the square of the mid value and then compare to the integer to determine the new mid value.
-The time complex is O(log(n)) because of bisection method and space complex is O(1).
+The time complexity is O(log(n)) because of bisection method and space complexity is O(1).